From School to Home: How to Promote Generalization of Executive Functioning Skills

 In our visual timer example, a “train and hope” failure might be only practicing homework using the $200 glass sand timer that sits on the desk in the SpEd classroom.
 Even if it’s your learner’s favorite, it’s not practical to haul an expensive, breakable item everywhere the learner needs to practice attentional control.

-Instead, promote generalization by using the learner’s smartphone or smartwatch timer.
-Something handy, easy to carry, and appropriate for the learner to use most homework situations.
+Instead, promote generalization by using the learner’s smartphone or smartwatch timer—something handy, easy to carry, and appropriate for most situations.

 Contrive opportunities, including the most difficult ones.